appletonmakerspace/coder_cooperative_talks/week0005-EditorEdification.md

 [LightTable](http://lighttable.com/) :
 Light Table is the next generation code editor.
 Light Table Connects you to your creation with instant feedback and showing data values flow through your code.

+[Visual Studio Code](https://code.visualstudio.com/Docs/whyvscode) :  A lightweight cross-platform code editor for writing modern web and cloud applications that runs on OS X, Linux and Windows. (lightweight editor in the same vein as Sublime/Atom.
+Full IntelliSense support!)